michel1991/ocp-java-11/annotations/README.md

 Required elements are specified by not providing a default value.
 Therefore, the lack of the default term indicates the element is required.
 For this reason, option E is correct.

+### What modifier is used to mark an annotation element as optional?
+*  A. optional
+*  B. default
+*  C. required
+*  D. value
+*  E. case
+*  F. None of the above

+The default modifier along with a value is used to mark an annotation element as optional, as opposed to required.

 ### What statement about marker annotations is correct?
 * A. A marker annotation does not contain any elements or constant variables.
 * B. A marker annotation does not contain any elements but may contain constant variables.